-The barcode number field may not be populated with the patron's SSN.
+The barcode number field may not be populated with the patron's SSN or any 9 digit SSN-formatted number.

 P11.
 Patron Group (Field 04)

 Each converted patron record requires a value in the Patron Group field.

 Patron groups in Voyager are used (in combination with location/policy group and item type) to determine loan periods, renewal periods, fine intervals and rates, and recall loan period.
 Examples of patron groups are Faculty, Undergraduate Students, Graduate Students, Alumni, etc.